SelfReflect: Can LLMs Communicate Their Internal Answer Distribution?: Can SelfReflect scores quantify how good summaries are?

 \subsection{Study 1: Distinguishing good from bad and almost-good summaries}

-We first conduct an interventional study to test whether summaries that we know are good are judged as better (lower SelfReflect score) than summaries that we know are bad.
-To generate these summaries, we use Qwen2.5 7B Instruct to sample answers $A^{\of{1:50}}$ for 1,000 open-ended questions from the Natural Questions dataset \citep{kwiatkowski-etal-2019-natural}.
-We then prompt Gemini 2.0 Flash to generate \emph{good} summaries (containing all possibilities, details, and relative likelihoods), and \emph{bad} summaries (which alter key facts of the good summaries, but keep their remaining style).
-In \cref{app:goodvsbadhuman}, we run the same experiments with human-written summaries, yielding similar results.
+We first conduct an interventional study to test whether summaries that we know are good are judged as better than summaries that we know are bad.
+To this end, we take $3\times 1,000$ open-ended questions from Natural Questions \citep{kwiatkowski-etal-2019-natural}, TriviaQA \citep{JoshiTriviaQA2017}, and SimpleQA \citep{wei2024measuring}, and let Qwen 2.5 7B Instruct generate 50 answers each.
+We then give these answer distributions to Gemini 2.0 Flash and prompt it to generate \emph{good} summaries, containing all possibilities, details, and relative likelihoods, and \emph{bad} summaries, which alter key facts of the good summaries, but keep their remaining style (human-written summaries reach equivalent results in \cref{app:goodvsbadhuman}).
+We then calculate which score SelfReflect gives to the summaries, and in how many percent of the good-bad pairs it correctly gives the good summary a better (lower) score than the bad one.

-\cref{tab:edgecases} shows that SelfReflect correctly discriminates good from bad in 99.8\% of cases.
-But all other baseline metrics also score over 90\%.
-So we make the task harder by comparing good to \emph{almost-good} summaries, which only contain facts that are faithful to the answer distribution, but leave out some possibilities and details that the good summary mentions.
-SelfReflect gives the good summary a better score than the almost-good summaries in 94.2\% of all questions.
-Most other approaches, including the LM judge used in literature, can no longer distinguish these fine-grained quality differences.
+\cref{tab:edgecases} shows that SelfReflect correctly discriminates good from bad in 98.77\% of cases.
+But several other baseline metrics also score over 90\%.
+So we make the task harder by comparing good to \emph{almost-good} summaries, which only contain facts that are faithful to the answer distribution, but leave out some possibilities and details.
+SelfReflect gives the good summary a better score than the almost-good summaries in 93.2\% of all questions.
+The other metrics, including the LM judge used in literature, can no longer distinguish these fine-grained quality differences and are thus not good for benchmarking.
+We ablate this multiple times, finding the SelfReflect score also correctly notices when a summary does not mention all written details, or when it does not mentions all options but only the majority answer.
+Even when a summary mentions all options (\textit{``It is ... or ... or ...''}), SelfReflect assigns a yet better score to a summary that also faithfully delineates in words or numbers which options are how likely.
+The SelfReflect score picks these subtle differences (last five columns) up better than all other benchmarking metrics, matched only in some cases by its own SR-P(True) ablation.
+Further, all these tests checked whether SelfReflect can distinguish the quality of \emph{individual summaries}.
+In later benchmarks, which average over thousands of summaries per method, averaged SelfReflect scores will become even more exact by the law of large numbers, making SelfReflect a precise benchmarking tool that allows to iteratively develop summary-generating methods.